Provision of supervision:

 Interns supervise two to three practicum students over the course of the year.
 Practicum students are primarily from the TTU doctoral programs in Counseling & Clinical Psychology.
 We also have practicum students from the MFT master's program these students are supervised by one of our MFT therapists.

 Interns participate in a number of assessment-focused training seminars at the beginning of the year.
-At the end of orientation interns then choose an assessment supervisor to supervise completion of at least two formal personality assessments of SCC clients, or they may choose the yearlong ADHD rotation that requires 5 assessments and is supervised by a psychologist associated with Student Health Services.
+At the end of orientation interns then choose an assessment supervisor to supervise completion of at least two formal personality assessments of SCC clients.

 Taking into account the interns' interests areas, interns co-facilitate two therapy groups during each semester for a total of 4 groups over the course of internship.
 Similarly, interns can choose two optional rotations per semester.

 Provision of Individual Therapy: